CMU-Senate/bylaws/bylaws.md

     #.
 Approve or reject aberrations in the make-up of the Joint Funding Committee;
     #.
 Overrule the removal of any undergraduate student from the Joint Funding Committee and/or the Committee on Student Organizations;
     #.
 Remove a member of the student body from the Elections Board;
     #.
-Overrule the appointment of any member of the President’s Cabinet;
+Overrule the appointment of any member of the President's Cabinet;
     #.
 Remove the Activities Board Executive Chair from office;
     #.
 Overrule, in coordination with the Graduate Student Assembly, a freeze placed on the budget of a student organization;
     #.
 Vote to enter binding arbitration with the Graduate Student Assembly;